explaingit

 USE CASE 1

-Test GitHub Actions workflows locally before committing and pushing to your repository.
+Test a GitHub Actions workflow change locally before committing to avoid the slow push-wait-read-logs cycle.

 USE CASE 2